Last Updated on April 14, 2021 by Maggie Looker

 Are you a veteran who is considering buying or refinancing your home?
-As a United States military active member or veteran, there are certain benefits available to you from the U.S. government as an additional thank you for your service.
+As an active military member or veteran, there are certain benefits available to you from the U.S. government as an additional thank you for your service.
 There are some great options for veterans when it comes to selling, buying, and refinancing your home.
 One of these benefits is the VA Home Loan.
-After reading this article, you will know more about your loan options, as well as the organizations who have been giving back to our nation’s heroes for years.

 What Are Veteran Loans?

 There are actually several types of VA home loans out there, and the type you choose will depend on your goals and unique circumstances.
-The types of VA loans are:
+These are:

 - Purchase loan – The most commonly used VA home loan

 - Cash-out refinance loan – Similar to a traditional cash-out refinance loan

 - Native American Direct Loan (NADL) – Intended to help Native Americans buy homes on Native American trust lands